Skip to main content

 If you're searching for luxury accommodation in Meribel, you're in luck!
 The resort offers plenty of high-end options, many of which feature private swimming pools, spas, hot tubs and even cinema rooms.

 Le Belvedere is Méribel Centre's upmarket neighbourhood.
 Far from the hustle and bustle of the centre, it boasts excellent piste access from its luxury chalets and apartments.
-Méribel also boasts a couple of high-end gated communities favoured by the rich and famous filled with high-end chalets: Le Domaine de Burgin, Les Brames and Les Chalets.
+Méribel also boasts a couple of gated communities favoured by the rich and famous filled with top end chalets: Le Domaine de Burgin, Les Brames and Les Chalets.
 For luxury apartments, Méribel Village is another good choice.

-Méribel has two five-star hotels, both of them located in the centre.
-Le Kaila was the resort's first luxury establishment while Le Coucou was opened at the start of 2020 in the upmarket Le Belvedere neighbourhood.
+Méribel has a few five-star hotels including Le Kaila which was the resort's first luxury establishment while Le Coucou was opened at the start of 2020 in the upmarket Le Belvedere neighbourhood.
 They both boast stunning spas, gourmet restaurants and cosy but opulent bedrooms with plush beds and panoramic mountain views.

 Menor Chalet, Meribel double room